Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Deep meta reinforcement learning

 \subsection{Deep Meta-Reinforcement Learning through Meta-Strategy Optimization}

 We propose a novel DMRL algorithm that combines the MSO and PARS algorithms to solve the meta-learning problem defined in (\ref{eqn:metarl_obj}).
-Our proposed method learns a latent-variable-conditioned policy \comment{$\pi_\theta(s, c)$}on a distribution of Environments $\bm{P}(E_{i})$ representing forecasted grid operation conditions (different power flows and system dynamic parameters), and can quickly adapt the trained policy to a new target environment.
-Assuming that the distribution of Environments $\bm{P}(E_{i})$ defined in Section \ref{sec:prob_formul} could be represented by a latent space $\mu$, MSO extends the standard RL policy learning by training a universal policy $\pi_{\theta}(s,\mu)$ that is conditioned on the latent space $\mu$.
-We can train such a universal policy with any standard RL algorithm by treating $\mu$ as part of the observations \cite{yu2017UCP}.
-The trained universal policy will change its behaviors with respect to different latent variables in the latent space, thus a policy with a particular latent variable input $c\in\mu$ can be treated as one control \textit{strategy}.
+Our proposed method learns a latent-vector-conditioned policy \comment{$\pi_\theta(s, c)$}on a distribution of Environments $\bm{P}(E_{i})$ representing forecasted grid operation conditions (different power flows and system dynamic parameters), and can quickly adapt the trained policy to a new target environment.
+Assuming that the distribution of Environments $\bm{P}(E_{i})$ defined in Section \ref{sec:prob_formul} could be represented by a latent space $\mu$, as explained in Section II.C, MSO extends the standard RL policy learning by training a universal policy $\pi_{\theta}(s,c)$ that is conditioned on the latent vector $c$ in the latent space $\mu$, $c\in\mu$.
+We can train such a universal policy with any standard RL algorithm by treating the latent vector $c$ as part of the observations \cite{yu2017UCP}.
+The trained universal policy will change its behaviors with respect to different latent vectors in the latent space, thus a policy with a particular latent vector input $c\in\mu$ can be treated as one control \textit{strategy}, which is trained to be optimal for one task in $\bm{P}(E_{i})$ as defined in Section \ref{sec:prob_formul}.

-At the meta-learning stage, we target at learning a universal policy $\pi_{\theta}(s,\mu)$ on a distribution of environments $\bm{P}(E_{i})$.
-We need to determine the corresponding latent variables in the latent space, $\bm{c}\in\mu$, for a set of training environments $\bm{\mathcal{E}}\in\bm{P}(E_i)$.
+At the meta-training stage, we target at learning a universal policy $\pi_{\theta}(s,c)$ conditioned on a distribution of environments $\bm{P}(E_{i})$.
+We need to determine the corresponding latent vectors in the latent space, ${\bm{c}\in\mu}$, for a set of training environments $\bm{\mathcal{E}}\in\bm{P}(E_i)$.
 Given that our goal is to find a set of strategies that work well for the set of training environments $\bm{\mathcal{E}}\in\bm{P}(E_i)$, a direct approach is to use the performance of the training environments, i.e., the accumulated reward of the training environment as the metric to search the optimal strategies.
-Mathematically, we reformulate (\ref{eqn:metarl_obj}) and solve the following optimization problem on a distribution of environments $\bm{P}(E_{i})$ at the meta-learning stage:
+Mathematically, we reformulate (\ref{eqn:metarl_obj}) and solve the following optimization problem on a distribution of environments $\bm{P}(E_{i})$ at the meta-training stage: